adamkurth/reborn_dev/doc/source/installation.rst

 Compilation of Fortran code
 ---------------------------

 We use the f2py program that comes with Numpy to compile Fortran code.
-Although this code should auto-compile on first import, you may wish to compile manually.
+Although Fortran code should auto-compile on first import, you may wish to compile manually.
 This can be done using the `setup.py` script as follows:

 .. code-block:: bash
     python setup.py develop

-Alternataively, there is a bash script in the developer directory:
+Alternatively, there is a bash script in the developer directory:

 .. code-block:: bash